Winners write history

 Athletes from the United States, Spain, Israel, Brazil, Poland, New Zealand, Belgium, Germany, Croatia, France and Denmark also immortalised themselves in sailing history by picking up medals at various points throughout the competition.

-Simply head over to the relevant site section to learn all about the event, including the teams who took part, the partners who supported 2011 ISAF, the history of sailing in Australia, and the city of Perth itself.
+Simply head over to the relevant site section to learn all about the event, including the teams who took part, the partners who supported 2011 ISAF, the history of sailing in Australia, how to bet on watersports and the city of Perth itself.

 You can also get in touch with us at any time to gain further insight into the 2011 ISAF Perth Sailing World Championships by visiting our contact page.
 Our members of staff will be delighted to take your call and answer any questions you may have.